blondie101010/BRAIN/docs/index.md

 ## Learning process

 The BRAIN passes the input data to its master Link nodes along with the provided outcome.
-If a Link node detects that the answer it would have provided is different than the outcome, it replaces the answer with a Condition node which will make a rule based on the data.
+If a `Link` (node connector) detects that the answer it would have provided is different than the outcome, it replaces the `Answer` with a `Condition` node which will make a rule based on the current data record.

 ## Back-track mode